 Students will examine the United States Constitution both as it was written and as it has been subsequently applied.
-In each instance, students will see what contemporary circumstances, ideals, and fears went into the writing of our fundamental law, as well as how the
+In each instance, students will see what contemporary circumstances, ideals, and fears went into the writing of our fundamental law, as well as how the courts have interpreted and thereby adjusted the law to fit contemporary need.
+Finally, students will see the relevance of the Constitution in his or her own life and times by a discussion of current issues involving Constitutional law and guarantees.

-LW 404 I aw Office Management
+LW 404 3 Law Office Management